Styrmir Snær Þrastarson: Davidson College

 In July 2021, Styrmir joined Davidson College.
 He played sparingly during his freshman season, appearing in 13 games, averaging 1.1 points in 3.3 minutes per game.

 Return to Iceland

 In October 2022, Styrmir left Davidson and rejoined Þór Þorlákshöfn.
+In 30 games, he averaged 17.0 points, 6.4 rebounds and 5.3 assists per game.

+BNXT League

+In June 2023, he signed with Belfius Mons-Hainaut of the BNXT League.

+Spain

+Styrmir signed with CB Zamora ahead of the 2025–26 Primera FEB season.

 National team career

 After playing for Iceland's junior national teams, Styrmir was selected to the Icelandic senior national team for the first time in February 2021.